kosiakMD/defi_be/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Tested
 - [ ] Checked there are no `console.log` except Logger
 - [ ] Checked there are no console errors or warnings according to TypeScript rules
-- [ ] Checked there are no console errors or warnings according to ESLint and Prettier rules
+- [ ] Checked there are no console errors according to ESLint and Prettier rules
 - [ ] Updated/Removed a common component <i>(module / controller / service / etc)</i> and checked all the calls to it were updated and are still working
 - [ ] Created a new component <i>(module / controller / service / etc)</i> and checked no other components play the same role
 - [ ] Included a DB integration and checked loading and error states are properly handled and all related mock data was removed
 - [ ] All linked JIRA tasks requirements are satisfied
-- [ ] Following all project related conventions
+- [ ] Following all project-related conventions